Bobinho44/PROJET_MIDDLEWARE_M2/README.md

 ### Rules

 The goal of the game is to color as many squares as possible with your own color by clicking.
-Players take turns, and they can choose only one white square per turn.
-When a player colors a new square, all the adjacent squares that are already colored will change to the player's color.
+Players take turns, and they can choose only one white drawer per turn.
+When a player colors a new drawer, all the adjacent squares that are already colored will change to the player's color.

 ### Limitation